apache/flink/docs/dev/types_serialization.md

   Call `.getConfig().addDefaultKryoSerializer(clazz, serializer)` on the `StreamExecutionEnvironment` or `ExecutionEnvironment`.
   Additional Kryo serializers are available in many libraries.
 See [Custom Serializers]({{ site.baseurl }}/dev/custom_serializers.html) for more details on working with custom serializers.

-* **Adding Type Hints:** Sometimes, when Flink cannot infer the generic types despits all tricks, a user must pass a *type hint*.
+* **Adding Type Hints:** Sometimes, when Flink cannot infer the generic types despite all tricks, a user must pass a *type hint*.
 That is generally only necessary in the Java API.
 The [Type Hints Section](#type-hints-in-the-java-api) describes that in more detail.

 * **Manually creating a `TypeInformation`:** This may be necessary for some API calls where it is not possible for Flink to infer